What do I do when I arrive at practice?

 When you arrive for practice, please sign in and check for announcements at the information desk or bulletin board.

-Please write your skater’s first name on a wide piece of tape and stick in on your skater’s outerwear, cap or jacket.
+Please write your skater’s first name on a wide piece of tape and stick in on your skater’s helmet, outerwear, cap or jacket.
 This will help us get to know each skater individually.
-After putting on skates and other warm clothes, your child may then go out on the ice to wait for other skaters IF the session time has started.
+After putting on skates and other warm clothes, your child should wait by the doors before going out on the ice.

 What should I do about skates?